Engin1980/Invoice-Evidence/readme.md

 To apply image recognition over PDF, [GhostScript](https://www.ghostscript.com/index.html) must be installed.
 It can be downloaded from [here](https://www.ghostscript.com/download/gsdnld.html).
 Note where the script is installed, you will need to know `gswin64c.exe` location.

+---
+**Note**
-**Note**: As name assumes, I have tested this only on 64bit OS.
+As name assumes, I have tested this only on 64bit OS.
 For 32bit OS, source code improvements must be made.

+---

 ### 3. Settings update